ufsit/documents/constitution.md

 - Determine costs for events, trips, and needed materials.
 Assist Vice President in budgeting for retreats and conferences
 - Assume the responsibilities of the President in the event of both the President and the Vice President's absence or inability
 - Carry out additional duties as assigned by the President
-- Table for a minimum of 3 hours per week that the organization is actively tabling
 - Provide all relevant documents and records to the succeeding Treasurer

 The duties of the Secretary include:

-- Maintain accurate records and minutes from all meetings.
+- Maintain accurate records and minutes from all meetings where official action occurs such as elections.
 Post all minutes as public record, in a way deemed appropriate by the executive board
-- Maintain accurate list of all members, their contact information, and their status as active members.
+- Maintain accurate list of all members, their contact information, and their status as active members
 - Maintain an accurate record of attendance at officer and general meetings
-- Present attendance records for all general and executive board meetings at all executive board meetings, Records shall include the names of the active members in attendance.
 - Carry out additional duties as assigned by the President
-- Table for a minimum of 3 hours per week that the organization is actively tabling
 - Provide all relevant documents and records to the succeeding Secretary

 ### Section D. Removal of Officers